-WEST COAST DEEP SEA CRUSTACEAN FIGURE 2

-Standardised catch per unit effort (±95CI) since 2000 for crystal crabs.
+WEST COAST DEEP SEA CRUSTACEAN FIGURE 2 Standardised catch per unit effort (±95Cl) since 2003 for crystal crabs.
 Area between vertical dashed lines indicate period when management required fishing in all zones.
-Horizontal lines represents the current notional target (solid line) and target range (hashed region), threshold and limit reference points for crystal crabs in the fishery.
-The method of standardizing catch rates was revised this year which has resulted is minor changes to the annual values.
+Horizontal lines represent the threshold (dashed heavy line) and limit (solid heavy line) reference points for crystal crabs in the fishery.
+The target standardised catch rate area is denoted by the light grey filled area.
+The method of standardizing catch rates was revised this year which has resulted in minor changes to the annual values.